josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🍿_Historical_Democratic_Actions/🍉_Fulfilling_CPPCG_Protecting_IHL/🐼_policing_an_unknown.md

 ---

-## ⚖️ The core problem: uncertainty defaults to severity
+## ⚖️ The Core Problem: Uncertainty Defaults to Severity

 When frontline officers and commanders face unclear boundaries, several predictable dynamics emerge: